Morgan-Sell/caiso-price-forecast/.ipynb_checkpoints/README-checkpoint.md

 7) Sources

 ## Executive Summary
 Behind every lightbulb is a multi-billion-dollar industry based on the production, consumption, and trading of electricity.
-Hundreds of millions of dollars are exchanged on a 5-minute, 15-minute and hourly bases.
-The challenge is predicting what the price of electricity will be.
-Price volatility is high, arguably more unpredictable than the weather in the Amazon.
+Hundreds of millions of dollars are exchanged on 5-minute, 15-minute and hourly bases.
+A great challenge is predicting the price of electricity.
+Volatility is high, arguably more unpredictable than the weather in the Amazon.

-Energy traders, procurers and power producer are constantly looking for an edge in how to enhance their accuracy in predicting wholesale electricity prices.
-In this project, I assessed the accuracy of different time-series forecasting techniques, i.e. historic average, ARIMA, and Long Short-Term Memory (LSTM).
+Energy traders, procurers, and power producers are constantly looking for an edge in how to enhance their forecasting accuracies.
+In this project, I assessed the performance of different time-series forecasting techniques, i.e. historic average, autoegressive integrated moving average (ARIMA), and long short-term memory (LSTM).

-To compare the modeling approaches, I performed a ten-day hourly forecast of the California Independent System Operator (CAISO) wholesale electricity price in the day-ahead market at each of the main trading hubs, i.e. NP15, SP15, and ZP26.
-The image below shows how California electricity market is distributed among these three hubs/regions.
+To compare the modeling approaches, I performed ten-day hourly forecasts of the California Independent System Operator (CAISO) wholesale electricity price in the day-ahead market for each of the main trading hubs, i.e. NP15, SP15, and ZP26.
+The image below shows how the California electricity market is distributed among these three hubs/regions.

 I used the root mean squared error (RMSE) to evaluate the forecasting methods which allows the metric to be same denomination ($/MWh) as the price of electricity.
 The LSTM outperformed ARIMA for all three hubs.
 LSTM resulted in a RMSE that was 40% to 50% less than the RMSE achieved by the ARIMA model.

-For illustrative purposes, I have solely referenced NP-15 throughout the file; otherwise, the README file would be 3x longer and provide no additional insight.
+To uphold the "TL;DR" doctrine, I have solely referenced NP-15 (NorCal) throughout the file.

 <p align="center">
   <img src="https://github.com/Morgan-Sell/caiso-price-forecast/blob/master/images/caiso_hubs.png">